 You’re Not Getting the Right Treatment

-Another thing that many patients run into is self-diagnosing themselves with the wrong thing.
-If you do have allergies, but aren’t treating them correctly then this may cause side effects like nosebleeds.
-Similarly, if you don’t have allergies but are treating yourself for them, then that may also result in nosebleeds.
+Many patients self-diagnose themselves with the wrong affliction.
+If you have allergies but are not treating them correctly, you may experience side effects like nosebleeds.
+Similarly, if you don’t have allergies but are treating yourself for them, that may also result in nosebleeds.
 By coming into one of our offices and getting a proper diagnosis, we can help you combat adverse side effects and get straight to the root of the problem.

-Having nose bleeds isn’t something that anyone wants to experience.
-If you are getting regular nosebleeds, contact our Katy office today and call us at (713) 697-4687.
+Nobody wants to experience chronic nosebleeds.
+If you are getting regular nosebleeds, contact our Katy office today and call us at (713) 268-9419.